temporalio/documentation/docs/php/side-effect.md

 title: SideEffect
 ---

-`Workflow::sideEffect` is useful for short, nondeterministic code snippets, such as getting a random value or generating a UUID.
+`Workflow::sideEffect` is useful for short, non-deterministic code snippets, such as getting a random value or generating a UUID.
 It executes the provided function once and records its result into the Workflow history. `Workflow::sideEffect` does not re-execute upon replay, but instead returns the recorded result.
 It can be seen as an "inline" Activity.